TurtleEngr/gitproj/test/outline.md

 * Define gpCmdName at the top of each each script that is called by a user.

+* Clean-Coding style (well I try).

+    * Ifs

+        * Avoid if/then/else.

+        * Avoid long contents in ifs

+        * Don't nest ifs more than 2 levels.
+One level is preferred.

+        * Don't clutter the code with "pass-through" error-handling ifs. (see below)

+        * Rather than using debug ifs, use fLog with its debug level support.
+Using TDD, the need for internal debug output should be reduced.

+    * Identify problems or defaults early in a function so it can exit early.

+    * Most of the code is structured so that if a function returns, you can assume it executed OK, or it took an acceptable default action.
+There should be no need to continually check exit codes from functions.

+    * In other words, if there is a "fatal" error, cleanup, and exit with an error msg.
+Don't pass around exit codes, through multiple levels (one level is OK for the "utility" functions).
+Exit codes are mainly for the immediate calling function--if there was and error, exit, don't pass the error up to another level.

+* Use TDD: Every function should have tests to exercise all the input boundary conditions, and all of the error-handling states that are unique to the function.

+* shunit2 is used for the TDD framework.
+See test/Makefile

+* TDD is done with the git development environment structure.
+It is not done with "installed" code.

-* The -p option is not used with the "read" command, because this prompt is not captured with the test scripts.
+* The -p option is not used with the "read" command, because the prompt is not "captured" with the test scripts.
 So use "echo -n" for the prompts before the read command.

 * fLog and fError messages